rtimbers/Minecraft/README.md

 2. Monitor → Logs to see scaling decisions
 3. To adjust scaling parameters, modify the application settings in the Function App

-## Implemented Enhancements

-The following enhancements have been implemented:
-- ✅ Auto-scaling based on player count
-- ✅ Comprehensive logging solution
-- ✅ Enhanced monitoring with a custom dashboard